-“Greensill has really opened the door in terms of lending working capital.
-But it also means that we can play a much bigger table – an international one – in terms of transactions.”
+“Greensill has really opened the door in terms of working capital.
+But it also means that we can play at a much bigger table – an international one – in terms of transactions.”

 – Philip Crealy, Chief Executive, Equinox Medical

 Greensill, an international provider of working capital finance, was one of the first ports of call when Equinox, a start-up company, was advised to consider non-traditional financiers to help get its business off the ground.
 In discussions with the Sydney-based team “it became clear that Greensill was a great partner for us,” Crealy says.